Skip to content

 Practical checklist before you book a consult

-1. 01Pull up the surgeon’s gallery for the specific procedure you’re considering — not their general "results" page.
+1. 01Pull up the surgeon’s gallery for the exact procedure you’re considering — not the general "results" page.
+Specific procedure, specific receipts.

 2. 02Find at least five outcomes where the before could be your before.
+Not four.
 If you can’t find five, the surgeon may lack the volume of cases like yours.

 3. 03Check whether multiple time points are shown.
-Ask for one-year follow-ups before you book if only post-op week 2 is published.
+If only post-op week 2 is published, ask for one-year follow-ups before you book — swelling flatters everyone.

 4. 04Look for the same patient across multiple angles.
-A surgeon willing to show front, three-quarter, and profile views from the same patient is a surgeon confident in the work.
+A surgeon willing to show front, three-quarter, and profile from the same patient is a surgeon who isn’t hiding an angle.

-6. 06Ask the surgeon their revision rate and revision policy.
+6. 06Ask the surgeon their revision rate and revision policy — out loud, in the room.
 Surgeons who answer this confidently tend to have lower revision rates.

-If any of those steps feel impossible — because the surgeon’s gallery doesn’t disclose enough, or because you can’t find similar starting points — that’s a signal in itself.
+If any of those steps feels impossible — the gallery doesn’t disclose enough, you can’t find similar starting points — that IS the answer.
+A gallery that can’t survive this checklist wasn’t built for you.
 Move on, or come look at our Utah surgeon directory, where every profile is built to answer these questions before you have to ask them.

 Frequently asked questions

-Same lighting, same angles, same distance, multiple time points, patients with similar starting anatomy to yours, and consistency across the gallery — not just a curated highlight reel.
-The denominator (how many cases the surgeon shows) matters as much as the numerator.
+Same lighting, same angles, same distance.
+Multiple time points, not just the two-week glow.
+Patients whose before could be your before.
+And consistency across the whole gallery — the denominator (how many cases the surgeon shows) matters as much as the numerator.
+One great photo is a highlight.
+A pattern is a receipt.

 Why are most surgical galleries unreliable?

-Three structural problems.
-Photo selection is unrepresentative — surgeons publish their best 12 of 80 cases.
+Three structural problems, and none of them are subtle.
+Photo selection is unrepresentative — surgeons publish their best 12 of 80 cases and you never meet the other 68.
 Patient anatomy isn’t disclosed, so you’re matching faces to outcomes that don’t depend on faces.
 And photos can be reused, edited, or in some cases AI-generated.
-Galleries that don’t disclose their consent and verification process leave you no way to know what you’re looking at.
+A gallery that won’t disclose its consent and verification process leaves you no way to know what you’re looking at.

 How does RealAfters do this differently?

 Every photo is verified — real patient, real consent, real surgeon attribution, no AI rendering, no reused stock.
 Anatomy is disclosed on every outcome (height, weight, starting size, anatomical notes).
 Surgeons are ranked by outcome consistency rather than ad spend.
-Read the full methodology at /methodology.
+Real Afters, not ads — the full methodology is at /methodology.

 How many similar before-photos should I find before booking?

-At least five, where the before could be your before.
-If you can’t find five outcomes for your starting anatomy in a surgeon’s gallery, the surgeon may not have the volume of cases like yours that you’d want.
+Five, minimum — five outcomes where the before could be your before.
+If you can’t find five for your starting anatomy in a surgeon’s gallery, the surgeon may not have the volume of cases like yours that you’d want.
+No amount of consult charm changes that math.

 What if a gallery only shows two-week post-op results?

 Ask the consult coordinator for one-year follow-ups before you book.
-Two-week results look very different from six-month results — swelling, scar maturation, implant settling, and fat-graft retention all change.
+Two-week results and six-month results are two different photos — swelling, scar maturation, implant settling, and fat-graft retention all change.
 A gallery showing only two-week results is selling you a moment that won’t last.

 How do I verify board certification?

-Plastic surgeons: abplasticsurgery.org.
+Plastic surgeons: abplasticsurgery.org — takes two minutes and it’s free.
 Dental procedures: your state board.
 "Board-certified" without specifying which board is a yellow flag — multiple boards exist with very different training requirements.

 The underlying principle

-Patients shouldn’t have to crowdsource second opinions from strangers because the directory pages couldn’t be trusted.
+You shouldn’t have to crowdsource second opinions from strangers because the directory pages couldn’t be trusted.
 Galleries should be representative, not promotional.
-We’re not the first ones to say this.
-We’re just the first ones building the directory accordingly.
+We’re not the first to say it — we’re just the first building the directory accordingly.